buntine/RubySwift/README.md

 This is currently a relatively crude wrapper and does not tidy responses from Swift a lot.
 Contributions are welcome.

+*Version 1.0.0 introduced breaking changes on the way the wrapper returns responses.*

 INSTALLATION
 ------------
   You can install the library via Rubygems: